 Two weeks of my journey in the Philippines is finished.
 It was a complex mixture of good, extreme bad and something in between.
 The country was hard to figure out, but it gave me the biggest joy time to time.
 Over all, I’m glad I visited.
-If you ask me what was the favourite place during the two weeks, I have to say, Malapascua island. (note: I only traveled to southern part of the country – Panay, Guimaras, Negros, Bantayan, Malapascua island and briefly, Cebu)
+If you ask me what was the favorite place during the two weeks, I have to say, Malapascua island. (note: I only traveled to southern part of the country – Panay, Guimaras, Negros, Bantayan, Malapascua island and briefly, Cebu)

 It was one of the most laid back beaches I’ve ever been.
 The long and white sand beach is perfect for evening/ morning stroll.
 Sea level is constant, makes it a nice condition for swimming near the shore.
 Water is crystal clear.
-The beach resorts and bars in the island can be a comforting place to rest for a while.
-I’ve never met this many international travelers in other parts of the Philippines.
+The beach resorts and bars on the island can be a comforting place to rest for a while.
+I’ve never met this many international traveler in other parts of the Philippines.
 And most of all, there are many great diving spots near the island.
 It is an excellent place for just snorkelers (like myself).

 I saw the world of ‘Finding Nemo’ during my time at Malapascua Island.
 Being around the open ocean wanted to see one of the best movies in the world, Finding Nemo, again.
-The movie made such a big impact in marine life, and made a permanent damage to clownfish, because everyone calls it Nemo instead of their own name, clownfish.
+The movie made such a big impact in marine life, and made a permanent damage to clownfish because everyone calls it Nemo instead of their own name, clownfish.
 Anyhow, very appropriately, we watched it when we were in Bantayan Island, and the vivid life of underwater looked very realistic.
 And, I experienced how well made the movie is, during the snorkeling trips in Malapascua.

 Clearly, the best attraction of Malapascua Island is diving.
 But there are many other diving spots around the world.
 What makes this place so special?
 Because of the Thresher Shark.
 Malapascua Island (Monad Shoal to be exact) is the only place in the world where you can encounter Thresher Shark daily basis, in a depth suitable for recreational divers.
 The top of the shoal ranges from 20 – 27m, with a sheer drop-off down to 45m.
 Thresher sharks like the fresh water in the early morning when the sun started to shine, so the trip always takes at 5am.

 Seeing the ‘drop off’ of Calanggaman Island was a surreal experience for me.
-Do you remember when Nemo swam off from the drop off and touched the boat?
+Do you remember when Nemo swam off from the drop-off and touched the boat?
 It looked exactly like that.
-And do you remember when the diver appeared at the edge of drop off, and took Nemo?
+And do you remember when the diver appeared at the edge of drop off and took Nemo?
 The other diver took a photo of Marlin with a flash, so it temporarily blinded him?
-I was floating on the surface of the water with my snorkel mask, and watching the scene with the drop off, divers with cameras, and the underwater life were very much like from the movie.
+I was floating on the surface of the water with my snorkel mask, and watching the scene with the drop-off, divers with cameras and the underwater life were very much like from the movie.

 Besides of all the Nemo talk, Calanggaman Island is definitely a great diving spot.
 I’ve never seen that many different kinds of marine life at the same time.
 It was the best underwater scene I’ve ever seen as a snorkeler.
 The visibility was clear as far as 20km underwater.